 Gambling in Japan

 People of Japan are lining up to the first few international resort (IR) casinos, but gambling is not legal yet there.
-Do you know, Japan is home to more than 4.3 million gaming machines, accounting for 58% of the global gaming machine worldwide?
+Do you know that Japan is home to more than 4.3 million gaming machines, accounting for 58% of the global gaming machines worldwide?

 Here the machines are pachinko, and Japan has a lot of them.
 In Japan, it is simply called ‘vertical pinball machines.’